-During 2013, the wells were monitored either annually or semiannually, and the samples were analyzed for Sr-90 (Table 1-5).
+During 2014, the wells were monitored either annually or semiannually, and the samples were analyzed for Sr-90 (Table 1-5).

 The complete monitoring well radionuclide sampling results can be found in Appendix C. The Sr-90 plume continues to migrate southward away from the former Building 650 sump outfall area.
-The migration rate of Sr-90 in the aquifer, based on observing Sr-90 concentration changes in monitoring wells, is approximately 20-40 feet per year.
+The migration rate of Sr-90 in the aquifer, based on observing Sr-90 concentration changes in monitoring wells over time, is approximately 20-40 feet per year.
 The locations of the monitoring wells and the Sr-90 concentrations are shown on Figure 3.3.1-1.
-The leading edge of the plume, as defined by the 8 pCi/L DWS is presently located approximately 40 feet north of Brookhaven Avenue, based on the results over the past several years from monitoring well 076-181.
+The leading edge of the plume, as defined by the 8 pCi/L DWS is presently located immediately north of Brookhaven Avenue, based on the results over the past several years from monitoring wells 076-181 and 076-182.

-Sr-90 concentrations in the source area continue to decrease as evidenced by data from wells 076-13 and 076-169 over the previous 15 years (Figure 3.3.1-2).
-The highest concentration observed in the plume during 2013 was in monitoring well 076-07 (52 pCi/L in July).
-This well was not sampled during 2012 due to construction activities for the new solar research area in the area.
+Sr-90 concentrations in the source area continue to decrease as evidenced by data from wells 076-13 and 076-169 over the previous 16 years (Figure 3.3.1-2).
+The highest concentration observed in the plume during 2014 was in monitoring well 076-415 (132 pCi/L in March).
+The well was sampled subsequently in May and July and showed reduced Sr-90 concentrations of 16 pCi/L and 11 pCi/L, respectively.